stefanodixon-ux/webMAN-MOD/README.md

 ## Credits
 - All the documentation on *[http://www.psdevwiki.com](http://www.psdevwiki.com)*, and to all the devs who contributed
 - Cobra team, for their work on Cobra payload and sharing the source code in public (thanks to the request of STLcardsWS)
-- Deank as the creator of webMAN, sMAN, sLaunch, multiMAN / mmCM and many other contributions to the scene
+- Deank as the original creator of webMAN, sMAN, sLaunch, multiMAN / mmCM and many other contributions to the scene
 - Estwald for NTFS library, rawseciso, fake iso, Mamba payload, etc.
 - Aldo Vargas (aldostools) for all his works on this project!
 - Zar & m@tsumot0 for starting the modding project
 - NzV for PS3 Manager API (aka PS3MAPI), Mamba/PRX Loader & Mamba improvements
 - bguerville for ps3xploit, tools, web downloader & package installer modules and port of ntfslib
 - The team that ported NTFS library from PSL1ght to PS3 SDK (freddy38510, bguerville, Zar, deank, Joonie)
-- Mysis, who wrote some useful libs and reverse engineering VSH Exports functions: http://www.ps3devwiki.com/ps3/VSH#Exports
+- Mysis, who wrote some useful libs and did the reverse engineering of [VSH Exports functions](http://www.ps3devwiki.com/ps3/VSH#Exports)
 - 3141card for VSH Menu POC & Littlebalup for his enhancement/new features
 - jjolano (John Olano) for OpenFTP server
 - OsirisX for PS3XPAD and the source code needed for gamepad emulation
 - Berion & Brunolee for the graphics & icons
-- bucanero port of libraries for zip, rar, 7zip
+- bucanero port of libraries for zip, rar, 7-zip, bz2, tgz, tar
 - lmirel port of libraries for exFAT
 - PSX-SCENE, PSX-PLACE, PLAYSTATIONHAX, PS3HAX & other scene websites/users, who translated, helped in the testing process

-Special thanks to Joonie, Habib & Rebug Team, flatz, haxxxen, devil303, Rancid-O, EvilNat, KW, naehrwert, MiralaTijera
+Special thanks to Joonie, Habib & Rebug Team, flatz, haxxxen, DeViL303, Rancid-O, EvilNat, KW, naehrwert, MiralaTijera

 ## License